 Faculty rules permit, but do not require, a minor field of study for the master's degree.
 Nevertheless, limited work outside of the major department/program is encouraged.
-If such work is concentrated in one department, it may be considered to informally constitute a minor and a faculty member from that department/program should be appointed to the graduate student's guidance committee.
+If such work is concentrated in one department, it may be considered to informally constitute a minor and a faculty member from that department/program should be appointed to the student's advisory committee.